Soergel bimodules for universal Coxeter groups: Introduction

 When $V$ is reflection vector faithful and $\Bbbk$ has characteristic $0$, it was conjectured by Soergel that every $w \in W$ has this property.
 When $W$ is a Weyl group, this conjecture is equivalent to the famed Kazhdan-Lusztig conjecture, proven by Brylinski-Kashiwara \cite{brylinski1981kazhdan} and Beilinson-Bernstein \cite{beilinson1981localisation} using difficult geometric techniques.
 Soergel hoped that the algebraic setting of $\BC$ would allow for a simpler solution.
 The baby case of the dihedral group was proven by Soergel \cite{Soe2}.
 The universal Coxeter group case was done by Fiebig in \cite{fiebig2008combinatorics}, using the tool of moment graphs.
 It was also shown later by the second author in unpublished work, by constructing idempotents using singular Soergel bimodules \cite{WilSSB}.
 The general case was recently proven by the first author and Williamson \cite{EWHodge} for $V_{\mathrm{rootic}}$ when $\Bbbk = \RM$; therefore, the KL basis $b_w$ really does encode something about characteristic 0 Soergel bimodules.

-Now we address what happens when $\Bbbk$ has finite characteristic.
-When $W$ is a Weyl group, $V_{\textrm{rootic}}$ will be reflection vector faithful in characteristic $\ne 2$, and Question \ref{q2} is equivalent to Question \ref{q1}.
-However, an infinite Coxeter group does not possess a faithful representation in positive characteristic, so that Question \ref{q2} is not the right question to ask.
+Soergel's categorification theorem implies that $\BC$ is the correct object to study in finite odd characteristic, so long as $V$ is reflection vector faithful.
+When $W$ is a Weyl group, $V_{\textrm{rootic}}$ will be reflection vector faithful in characteristic $\ne 2$, and Question \ref{q1} is equivalent to Question \ref{q2}.
+However, an infinite Coxeter group does not possess a faithful representation in positive characteristic, so that $\BC$ is not quite the correct category to study.